michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0080.md

 - n: any of several fat-soluble organic compounds having as a basis 17 carbon atoms in four rings; many have important physiological effects
 - n: any hormone affecting the development and growth of sex organs
 ### Family
-steroid: nonsteroid, steroidal, steroids+;steroidal: nonsteroidal
+- steroid: nonsteroid, steroidal, steroids+
+- steroidal: nonsteroidal
 ### Examples
 - She prescribed oral steroids in addition to a rescue inhaler to calm my overactive airways, which helped.
 - The doctor may prescribe a steroid cream or, in severe cases, an oral immunosuppressant for the itch.